SolomonShilly/LinearRegression/README.md

-### This Python project performs a comprehensive linear regression analysis along with diagnostic checks to validate model assumptions.
+### Linear regression with analysis of assumptions

 #### Features
 - Loads and extracts variables from CSV data